-William Edwards Deming was an American management consultant and educator.
-He made a huge impact on the field of process management and control, both in Japan and the United States.
+William Edwards Deming was an American management consultant and educator who greatly impacted the process management and control fields in Japan and the United States.

-W. Edwards Deming received an engineering degree from the University of Wyoming.
-Later, he received a masters from University of Colorado in physics and mathematics.
-He completed his studies at Yale University, where he was awarded a doctorate in mathematical physics.
-This combination of engineering, math and physics was to be very important in his later career.
+William Edwards Deming received an engineering degree from the University of Wyoming.
+Later, he received a master’s degree in physics and mathematics from the University of Colorado.
+He completed his studies at Yale University and was awarded a doctorate in mathematical physics.
+This engineering, math, and physics combination was essential in his later career.

 Deming was an intern at Western Electric when he met Walter A. Shewhart.
 Shewhart would later become known as the father of quality control, but he had already developed a number of his core concepts.
 Deming became a disciple of Shewhart’s ideas.

-Shewhart had developed methods of statistical control of manufacturing processes.
-He’d also come up with the concept of common and special causes of variation in manufacture.
-Deming was inspired to come up with his own methods based on Shewhart’s work.
+Shewhart developed methods of statistical control of manufacturing processes.
+He also came up with the concept of common and special causes of variation in manufacturing.
+Deming was inspired to devise his methods based on Shewhart’s work.
 Later, he would take Shewhart’s concepts out of manufacturing and expand them into all enterprise management processes.
-This would change management methods across the world… eventually.
+This would change management methods across the world…eventually.

-Deming developed several sampling techniques, some of which he used in the United States’ 1940 census.
+Deming developed several sampling techniques, some of which he used in the United States 1940 census.
 He also taught US laborers techniques for statistical process control in World War II.
-These were effective at the time, but fell out of use in America’s post-war boom.
+These were effective then but were ineffective in America’s post-war boom.

 Deming in Japan

-In 1951, the Japanese government established the Deming Prize.
-This awarded individual contributions in statistical theory, and companies applying statistical theory.
+In 1951, the Japanese government established the Deming Prize, which awarded individual contributions to statistical theory and companies that applied statistical theory.

 Japanese manufacturing companies applied the new quality control measures they’d learned from Deming.
-In the next few years, these companies hugely improved quality and productivity while decreasing costs.
+These companies improved their quality and productivity in the next few years while decreasing costs.
 Very soon, Japanese goods were in demand around the world.

 Back in the US